 Our recommended best things to see around the island:

 Along the island's Northern coastline, Batu Ferringhi beach offers a long stretch of sandy shoreline and all you would expect from a popular beach destination.

 There are also plenty of more peaceful stretches of sand dotted around the island for those seeking a little peace and quiet.

 Where are the best beaches in Penang?

 Well, they are hidden away in the National Park, where you will have to trek in or hire one of the local boatmen to take you there.

-For those who prefer to be by the seaside, there is a good choice of beach front hotels on the popular resorts towns of Batu Ferringhi and Tanjung Bungah and like most things in Malaysia, you get really good value for your money.
+For those who prefer to be by the seaside, there is a good choice of beachfront hotels in the popular resorts towns of Batu Ferringhi and Tanjung Bungah and like most things in Malaysia, you get really good value for your money.